 I like to use supersets spontaneously to help keep my chest guessing how I’m going to break it off that day.
 So, I’ll do a set on the bench and then throw in some plyometric pushups or cable flyes after a set on the bench.
 Or if I’m finishing off my chest workout with pec deck flyes, I’ll toss in plyometric pushups to give myself a good pump.

 Spontaneity can be a good thing if you know how to use it in your workouts, but it’s not for everybody.
 If you’re looking for a more ordered way to use it, I suggest super setting your bench press sets with something like incline cable flyes to hit your pecs right from two different angles to spice up your workouts.
-Super setting your bench press set with plyometric pushups is another one of my favorites.
+Super setting your bench set with plyometric pushups is another one of my favorites.

 You can also combine the method of pre-exhaust with supersets.
-Immediately doing incline cable flyes followed by incline bench press or flat bench press is a great break off.
+Immediately doing incline cable flyes followed by incline press or flat bench press is a great break off.

-The chest fly is a mainstay in any well-rounded chest workout and is how to increase bench press strength.
+The chest fly is a mainstay in any well-rounded chest workout and is how to grow bench press strength.
 It is a great exercise to isolate and emphasize your pecs.
 There is no question that it has very high utility in developing your chest’s strength and therefore increasing your bench press.
 It is not without some controversy, however.
 Using free weights to do your flyes has come under more and more scrutiny over the years as we have come to understand the biomechanics of our delts and pecs.

 I’m not here to tell you that doing dumbbell flyes is to be avoided like the plague.
 I will say that I think that using cables for your flyes beat the dumbbell flyes hands down.
 Using cables ensures that you have constant tension on the pecs throughout the entire rep, especially at the end of the positive portion of the rep, where you squeeze your hands together.
 You can feel the muscle under tension at that point.
 When doing your cable flyes, you should make it a standard practice to hold that squeeze at the top of the rep for a 3-second count.